oVirt/ovirt-engine-metrics/packaging/setup/ansible/roles/ovirt_fluentd/ovirt_host_logs/README.md

   File mode for Fluentd configuration directories.

-- `configure_host_logs processing:` (default: `"false"`)
+- `configure_host_logs processing:` (default: `"true"`)
-  Host log collection is turned off by default.
+  Host log collection is turned on by default.
-  If you wish to start collection update this parameter to `true`.
+  If you do not wish to collect the vdsm.log, update this parameter to `false`.

 In order to set these variable add the required variables to the config.yml